psychemedia/sin-eater-resources/resources/FLKLR_folklore.md

 >
 > Methinkes, Doles to Poore people with money at Funeralls have some resemblance to that of ye Sinne-eater.
 Doles at Funeralls were continued at Gentlemens funeralls in the West of England till the Civil-warre.
 And so in Germany at rich mens funerals Doles are in use, and to every one a Quart of strong and good Beer. — Cramer.
 [P. 35.]

 Ellis, who quotes Aubrey from the MS., also reprints from Leland's *Collectanea* a letter from a Mr, Bagford giving a slightly varied account, also professedly derived from Aubrey.
-The letter is dated ist Feb.
-17 14-5, and runs thus :
+The letter is dated 1st Feb.
+1714-5, and runs thus :

 > "Within the memory of our Fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old Sire, (for so they called him,) who pre- sently repaired to the place where the deceased lay, and stood before the door of the house, when some of the Family came out and furnished him with a Cricket, on which he sat down facing the door.
 Then they gave him a Groat, which he put in his pocket ; a Crust of Bread, which he eat ; and a full bowle of Ale, which he drank off at a draught.
 After this, he got up from the Cricket and pronounced, wdth a composed gesture, *the ease and rest of the Soul departed, for which he would pawn his own Soul*."
 [Brand and Ellis, Observations on Pop.
 Antiquities, 11, 155.]